Experience a taste of the Orient at the newly launched IC at Hilton Mumbai International Airport | www.lokmattimes.com

 Experience a taste of the Orient at the newly launched IC at Hilton Mumbai International Airport

+Homage to the old Imperial China, which served only Cantonese food but now serves popular cuisines of South East Asia in a contemporary style

-Mumbai (Maharashtra) [India], February 11: Homage to the old Imperial China, which served only Cantonese food but now serves popular cuisines of South East Asia in a contemporary style.
+Homage to the old Imperial China, which served only Cantonese food but now serves popular cuisines of South East Asia in a contemporary style

 IC bring together a specially curated Pan-Asian menu that journeys through South East Asia with our team of talented chefs.
 Their Pan-Asian menu encompasses an eclectic variety of popular dishes from various countries that form this unique amalgamation of flavours that gives this region its distinctive character.
 From Japanese Yaki Tori to Kambing Masak Merah and a variety of homemade dim sums all form a part of the servings.
 A section will also have a tribute to the Indo-Chinese style close to the streets of India.
 Setting a diverse platter with distinguished flavours for the patrons, the place offers an A La Carte menu from 7 pm to 11.30 pm, empowering its guests with an unparalleled gastronomic experience over dinner.